serdardalgic/kubernetes-playground/frontend-backend-k8s/README.md

 ```
 $> eval $(minikube docker-env)
 ```
-So that minikube can build those images in it's local registry and reach them for deployment purposes.
+So that minikube can build those images in its' local registry and reach them for deployment purposes.

 #### frontend